 These days, when building owners, facility managers or consultants want to specify a new Building Management System (BMS), they invariably say they want an “open system”.
-This comes from a fear of becoming locked into a single service provider with the perceived risk (although not always the reality) that this may result in high service prices and poor service levels.
+This comes from a fear of becoming locked into a single service provider with the perceived risk that this may result in high service prices and poor service levels.

 Where the system contains the software tools such that, with appropriate training, a licensed end user or their nominated service providers can service and maintain the system.